 - have no intentional physical contact, for example, shaking hands and patting backs.

-The risk of infection is also reduced by using the following hygiene measures:
+The risk of infection is also reduced by using the following routine hygiene measures:

-- Cleaning touch points between every consultation with a 70% alcohol based sanitiser wipes;
+- Cleaning touch points between every consultation with 70% alcohol-based sanitizer wipes;

-- Sanitising all test equipment between every patient with 70% alcohol based sanitiser wipes;
+- Sanitizing all test equipment between every patient with 70% alcohol-based sanitizer wipes;

-- Regular, systematic cleaning and sanitising of all rooms, desks, chairs and test equipment;
+- Regular, systematic cleaning and sanitizing of all rooms, desks, chairs, and test equipment;

 - Screening patients prior to arrival at the practice regarding their health status;